History of GCC

 The Gaucho Mascot

-The International Students Program donated a gaucho mascot outfit to the College, complete with the clothing and accessories that real gauchos use on the vast estancias in Argentina.
-In fact, the items were purchased from a store in Buenos Aires.
-Each item in the Gaucho's outfit has a story all its own.
+Prior to getting the current Gaucho mascot costume, the International Students Program had donated a mascot outfit to the College, complete with the clothing and accessories that real Gauchos use on the vast pampas in Argentina.
+Each item in the outfit has a story all its own.

-The gaucho sombrero, smaller than a cowboy hat, is usually black and is sometimes worn with the brim turned up against the windy conditions on the pampas.
-To ward off the chill, gauchos wear a woolen poncho woven into beautiful patterns that designate their origin.
-By happy chance, there is an area of northwest Argentina known as Salta where the preferred poncho colors are red and black—the same as GCC's official school colors.
+The sombrero, smaller than a cowboy hat, is usually black with a flat crown and is sometimes worn with the wide brim turned up against the windy conditions on the pampas.
+To ward off the chill, Gauchos wear a woolen poncho woven into beautiful patterns that designate their origin.
+By happy chance, there is an area of northwest Argentina known as Salta where the poncho colors are red and black—the same as GCC's official school colors.
 The baggy pants that tuck into the gaucho's black boots are known as bombacha.
 A large leather belt (rebenque) with a silver buckle (centro de rastra) and a red and black waistband (faja) complete the outfit.

-Like their American cowboy counterparts, gauchos spend a lot of time on horseback, so they almost always carry a "quirt," which is a short riding crop (tirador de carpincho) tucked into their belt.
+The Gauchos spend a lot of time on horseback, so they almost always carry a short riding crop (tirador de carpincho) tucked into their belt.
 They also have a fancy-handled knife (facon) and a set of bolas (boleadoras)—the unique three-stranded leather straps with a stone weight at each end.
-The bola serves the gaucho in the same way that the lariat is used by a cowboy to catch animals for branding.
+The bolas serve Gauchos in the same way that the lariat is used to catch animals for branding.

-Look for the Glendale Gaucho at special occasions on campus and community events in the West Valley.
+Look for Gustavo, the Glendale Gaucho at special occasions on campus and events throughout the community.

 Palms, Columns & More